-Clinical Social Work Examiners licenses in Active status expire on January 31 of odd years (e.g., 2017, 2019).
-Licenses in Inactive status expire on January 31 of each year.
+Clinical Social Work Examiners licenses in Active status expire on January 31 of odd years (e.g., 2019, 2021).

-Several weeks before your license expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online professional licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

-See Section 8.0 of the Board’s Rules and Regulations for more information on inactive status.
+To resume practicing in Delaware, you must reactivate your license by submitting a Service Request in DELPROS.
+For more information on reactivating an inactive license, see Section 8.0 of the Board’s Rules and Regulations for more information on inactive status.